January to March 2019 Currency Forecasts

 In our years of working in the foreign exchange industry, we have learned that despite what anybody might claim, nobody knows what is going to happen to any given currency pairing from one day to the next.
 The sad truth is that there is no magic crystal ball to consult; we are often asked what is going to happen to the US dollar six months from now and we hold our hands up – we don’t know and neither does anyone else.

 That is why we work hard to extol the virtues of our BRS (budget, risk, solution) approach.
-We believe it is the most effective approach to determine each client’s requirements.
+We believe it is the most effective means of determining each client’s requirements.
 If you’re budgeted at a specific level and the markets do not move in your favour, your business could be significantly affected.
-Take the next three months for instance, there is an 18-cent difference between the minimum and maximum GBP/USD rate predictions.
+Take the next three months for instance, there is an 26-cent difference between the minimum and maximum GBP/USD rate predictions.
 Not many UK SMEs can take those types of swings on the chin and, if you can, then good luck to you.

-In addition, you’ll find a summary of the key events over the third quarter of 2018, some of the economic factors to watch out for in the UK, Europe and US, forecast charts, major bank currency forecasts for the next 12 months, and some useful resources.
+In addition, you’ll find a summary of the key events throughout 2018, some of the economic factors to watch out for in the UK, Europe and US, forecast charts, major bank currency forecasts for the next 12 months, and some useful resources.
 Speaking of resources, why not head over to our Treasury Management White Paper page and download that?

 We hope you enjoy reading it as much as we have enjoyed putting it together.